aranya-project/.github/CONTRIBUTING.md

 Aranya is primarily written in Rust.
 For useful references on learning Rust, see the [Resources](#resources) section.

-## Our Roadmap

-Coming soon.

-The development roadmap will be a way for SpiderOak to share planned future changes with the development community.

 ## Project Management

 SpiderOak uses an Agile development process to develop Aranya.